kballenegger/Kenji/README.md

 Big architural decisions:

 - Figure out meaning of HTTP method.

+    Possibility: use a DSL inside classes for http methods?

+    ```
+    class Main
+        get :index do
+            respond { hello: 'world' }
+        end
+    end

 - `kenji init` will simply create the base directory structure for a kenji app
 - Figure out best format for configuration files